-Meth affects the brain differently than other substances, even differently some other stimulants like cocaine.
-According to the National Institute on Drug Abuse, meth has a longer duration of action than cocaine does, causing it to remain in the body for a long period of time, unaltered.
-The drug also causes higher levels of dopamine in the brain than cocaine does, and according to animal tests, blocks dopamine’s re-uptake in the brain, which can become toxic for the brain.
-The drug is also manmade, similarly to amphetamine, but it is much more potent.
-Similar to a hangover from drinking alcohol, the symptoms from a meth comedown will typically last between four to 24 hours, and a lot of the experience can depend on how you manage the symptoms.
+Meth affects the brain differently than other substances, even other stimulants like cocaine.
+Meth has a longer duration of action than cocaine does, causing it to remain in the body for a long period of time unaltered.
+The drug also causes higher levels of dopamine in the brain than cocaine does and, according to animal tests, blocks dopamine’s reuptake in the brain, which can become toxic.
+The drug is also manmade, similar to amphetamine, but it is much more potent.
+Like a hangover from drinking alcohol, the symptoms from a meth comedown will typically last between four to 24 hours.
+A lot of the experience can depend on how you manage the symptoms.

-Methamphetamine causes short-term effects like increased blood pressure, body temperature, and heart rate as well as wakefulness, decreased appetite and increased physical activity (NIDA).
-All of these effects are part of the reason why a person feels extremely excited, euphoric and alive while on meth.
+Methamphetamine causes short-term effects like increased blood pressure, body temperature, and heart rate, as well as wakefulness, decreased appetite, and increased physical activity.
+All of these effects are part of why a person feels extremely excited, euphoric, and alive while on meth.
 The drug can also cause delusions of grandeur and a belief in one’s invulnerability.
-Between these feelings and the way meth abuse changes one’s brain chemistry, is it any wonder why those who take methamphetamine for the first time can’t wait to take it again?

 What It’s Like to Come Down from Meth

 Another reason people start to experience a desire to continue using the drug is because of the comedown effects of meth.
-Meth comedown can happen even if a person hasn’t become dependent on the drug totally.
+Meth comedown can happen even if a person hasn’t become dependent on the drug.
 This is because the drug causes such intense, pleasurable effects, and when it wears off, it can make a person feel empty.
 Over time, as the individual uses meth more and more, the empty feelings associated with the comedown period become more and more intense.
-This is how long-term use can lead to dependence (NIDA).
+This is how long-term use can lead to dependence.

-According to a 2011 study published in the medical journal Addiction, those who have been abusing meth for a prolonged period of time can experience severe withdrawal symptoms, some of which are associated with depressive and psychotic states.
-These can include
+Those who have been abusing meth for a prolonged period of time can experience severe withdrawal symptoms, some of which are associated with depressive and psychotic states.
+These can include:

 - Exhaustion or fatigue